PipInstallCalifornia/yahtzeepy/README.md

 # Rolladice.py -- Work in Progress
+No more updates will be comitted until final Alpha version is released.
 A wrapper to simulate a dice rolling game similar to the rules of Yahtzee.

 5 Dice will be rolled, the client will be playing against the house.